How to Make Custom Prints Using Permaset Aqua Puff Paste

-Permaset Puff Paste can be used to emphasize a feature.
+PERMASET Puff Paste can be used to emphasise a feature.
 Now here’s something different.
-‘Bloody seagulls’ tee with realistic seagull poo on the shoulder hand printed with Permaset Aqua ink and Permaset puff, by @mimizikki
+‘Bloody Seagulls’ t-shirt with realistic seagull poo on the shoulder hand printed with PERMASET Aqua ink and PERMASET Puff Paste by @mimizikki

-A few other things you have to take note of when considering printing with Permaset Puff Paste:
+A few other things you need to take note of when considering printing with PERMASET Puff Paste include:

 - Make sure to mix the Puff Paste thoroughly with your ink before printing.